 Main Con: You may pay a little more interest over the life of your debt payoff plan.

 You must decide which payoff plan will work for you.
-I prefer #2 because of the psychology boost that comes from seeing debt quickly fall by the wayside.
+I prefer #2 when telling people how to get out of debt because of the psychology boost that comes from seeing debt quickly fall by the wayside.
 I think that’s one way to keep the inner fire burning and create momentum for the rest of the journey.

 Either way, you are paying off debt and that is always a good thing.